migrax/EH-MAC/README.md

 Output
 ------

 The simulator outputs a line for every important event.
 The output should be self-explanatory.
+There is also a script in the scripts folder that provides a summary of the main metrics.

 Legal
 -----